jorgebucaran/cookbook.fish/README.md

 ### Can I define more than one function in a file?

 Yes, you can.
 Note that [fish does not have private functions](http://stackoverflow.com/a/27657662/2903889), so every function in the file ends up in the global scope when the file is loaded.
-Also, every function is eagerly loaded as well, which it's not as effective as using one function per file.
+Functions are eagerly loaded as well, which it's not as effective as using one function per file.

 ### How to show the definition of a function in fish?